kali/kali.github.io/_drafts/2016-02-01-Input-Formats.md

 stuff, so it's ready to be send,read, written or shared.
 No encoding or decoding when loading a record.
 This is particularly relevant in our case because we only read one string from the record among seven.

+As a matter of fact, Cap'n proto actually offers an optional "packed" encoding (where strings of zeros are collapsed togethers).
+But if we use a more sophisticated compression on top of Cap'n proto, it may or may not be usefull.
+We'll try both.

 Here again, we have to go through a proprietary interface to access the data, so the switch is not completely trivial.